A Place to Thrive

 - Our on-campus adaptive equipment (DME) workshop provides specialized wheelchair and positioning devices.

 We Care about Families

 Our Team of Pediatric Specialists

 How are services authorized and funded?

-Program costs are authorized and funded through commercial insurance and Medicaid.
+Program costs are authorized and funded through Iowa Medicaid and commercial insurance.
 Specific fees will be discussed during the intake/admission process.

 Where are services provided?

-Long-term Care services are offered at ChildServe in Johnston.
+Long-term Care services are offered at the inpatient program at ChildServe in Johnston.